martinvonz/jj/docs/working-copy.md

 working copy don't match the desired commit indicated by the `@` symbol in `jj log`.
 When that happens, use `jj workspace update-stale` to update the files in the working copy.

+If that doesn't work for some reason, you probably found a bug in `jj`.
+Check if it's already been reported, and if not, please report it if possible.
+If possible, it would help if you could archive the repository including the `.git` and `.jj` folders and share it.

+To recover from a bad situation, you can use `jj log --ignore-working-copy` to find a safe revision, `jj new --ignore-working-copy SAFE_REVISION` to switch to it.
+Then, try `jj workspace update-stale` again.